• President Roosevelt with Newlyweds Alice Roosevelt and Nicholas Longworth

 staff

-This photograph, taken in August 1908, shows President Theodore Roosevelt with members of the 1908 United States Olympic Team at Sagamore Hill, his New York residence.
+This photograph, taken in August 1908 by society photographer E. F. Foley, shows President Theodore Roosevelt with members of the 1908 United States Olympic Team at Sagamore Hill, his New York residence.
 The athletes visited in August 1908, following their return from the London Olympic Games.
 During the reception, President Roosevelt greeted each athlete by name and was presented with trophies won by gold medalists Mel Sheppard and John Flanagan.

 • President Theodore Roosevelt Practices Jui-jitsu